jeffinnes/obsidian-work-vault/Meeting Notes/IT Dept Weekly Syncs/2025 Q3 IT Dept Weekly Syncs.md

 - AZ02 Manager is going to AZ04

 ## Points of Interest

 ## Follow-up Action Items (Check off when added to “ToDo list”)

-- [ ]

----
-# August 05, 2025

-## From Staff?

-- R&M is busy
-- TN02 location has been IDed
-	- Be ready for trip
-- Maint going to do some work at NY02
-	- We'll need to go do the wiring
-	- No timeline on this
--

-## Points of Interest

-- Loren has asked Max to look into getting JS book
-- Alies is to run prices on a new iPad because the personal one she brought in is too out of date to connect to our WiFi
--

-## Follow-up Action Items (Check off when added to “ToDo list”)

-- [x] Find out if Max learns better from reading or videos

----

-# August 12, 2025

-## From Staff?

-- TN01 is getting pre-qualified

-## Points of Interest

-- Looking at first two weeks of Sept for NAS replacements

-## Follow-up Action Items (Check off when added to “ToDo list”)